LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/04-NUM.md

 <sup>3</sup> And thou shalt write Aaron’s name upon the rod of Levi: for one rod [shall be] for the head of the house of their fathers.
 <sup>4</sup> And thou shalt lay them up in the tabernacle of the congregation before the testimony, where I will meet with you.
 <sup>5</sup> And it shall come to pass, [that] the man’s rod, whom I shall choose, shall blossom: and I will make to cease from me the murmurings of the children of Israel, whereby they murmur against you.
-<sup>6</sup> And Moses spake unto the children of Israel, and every one of their princes gave him a rod apiece, for each prince one, according to their fathers ’ houses, [even] twelve rods: and the rod of Aaron [was] among their rods.
+<sup>6</sup> And Moses spake unto the children of Israel, and every one of their princes gave him a rod apiece, for each prince one, according to their fathers’ houses, [even] twelve rods: and the rod of Aaron [was] among their rods.
 <sup>7</sup> And Moses laid up the rods before the LORD in the tabernacle of witness.
 <sup>8</sup> And it came to pass, that on the morrow Moses went into the tabernacle of witness; and, behold, the rod of Aaron for the house of Levi was budded, and brought forth buds, and bloomed blossoms, and yielded almonds.
 <sup>9</sup> And Moses brought out all the rods from before the LORD unto all the children of Israel: and they looked, and took every man his rod.